dreamportdev/Osdev-Notes/01_Build_Process/01_Overview.md

 ### Building C Source Files
 Now that we have a toolchain setup we can test it all works by compiling a C file.
-Create a C source file, it's contents don't matter here as we wont be running it, just telling it compiles.
+Create a C source file, its contents don't matter here as we wont be running it, just telling it compiles.

 Run the following to compile the file into an object file, and then to link that into the final executable.